 Botswana Country Report

 Botswana’s operational environment ranks among the best in Africa.
-Bureaucratic issues, skills shortages, and electricity and water constraints are among operational challenges.
-Overall, Botswana ranks 71 out of 190 countries in the World Bank’s 2017 Doing Business report; however, it stands, for example, at 153 for starting a business.
+Bureaucratic issues, skills shortages, and electricity and water constraints are some of its operational challenges.
+Overall, Botswana ranks 86th out of 190 countries in the World Bank’s 2019 Doing Business report; however, it stands, for example, at 157th for starting a business.
 Botswana has spent much of its diamond wealth on upgrading infrastructure.
 Corruption is not considered a significant problem, with Botswana often being among the best in the region in surveys and indices measuring graft.

 There are no active domestic non-state armed groups in Botswana.
 There was a rare, minor scare in March 2010 when a grenade was found and safely detonated outside the president's office while he was away on a state visit abroad.
-The overall risk of terrorism and insurgency within Botswana is low.
+The overall risk of terrorism and insurgency within Botswana remains low.

 Botswana had historical territorial disputes with Namibia, which were settled via mediation, while relations with Zimbabwe also became strained amid that country’s political and economic instability.
-Relations with Zimbabwe are being restored following the ousting of former President Robert Mugabe.
+Relations with Zimbabwe are being restored following the ousting of Robert Mugabe as president in 2017.
 Botswana faces no security threats that would lead to war with its neighbours.